About Tags in Cintoo

 Creating Tags in Cintoo

-To provide the greatest value to Asset Management in Digital Twin workflows, Cintoo provides a set of Asset Tagging & Display (ATD) tools which includes a Tag Explorer and three ways to tag your assets:
+To provide the greatest value to Asset Management in Digital Twin workflows, Cintoo provides a set of Asset Tagging & Display (ATD) tools which includes Tag Explorer and three ways to tag assets:

 In addition to the custom metadata, other attributes are assigned for each tag: